kellybregensk/kellybregensk/README.md

 ---

 ## 🙋🏼‍♀️ About me
-- Art lover and enjou spinning classes
+- Art lover and enjoy spinning classes

 ---